oatlog/oatlog/doc/report/main.typ

 === Database joins <section_background_db_join>

-This section is an interlude from e-graphs and equality saturation to present the relational database concepts necessary that we later will apply to e-graphs.
+This section is an interlude from e-graphs and equality saturation, presenting the relational database concepts that we later will apply to e-graphs.

 #let c2 = table.cell(fill: red.lighten(20%))[c2]
 #let c5 = table.cell(fill: blue.lighten(20%))[c5]